software-developer-org/ng-rxjs-xstate-demo/README.md

 0:16:19.432 CodeMonkeyClubComponent     : code monkey club 3 : member 9
 ```

-What you see here is that all views are finishing all HTTP requests:
+What you see here is that each view is finishing all HTTP requests:

-1. view for club 1,
+1. the view for club 1,
-2. network view, and
+2. the network view, and
-3. view for club 3 handles all HTTP responses.
+3. the view for club 3 handles all HTTP responses.

-Each view subscribes and handles HTTP responses - even if a user leaves a view immediately.
+Each view subscribes and handles HTTP responses - even if a user leaves a view immediately!

 Using unsubscribe() allows to cancel an HTTP response in case it hasn't been started yet: